sahilkhedkar/Shadeify/README.md

-A simple web application that allows users to change the background color of a webpage.
+Introducing Shadeify - a simple and intuitive background color changer for your web projects.
+With Shadeify, you can easily modify the background color of your webpage to create a more engaging and visually appealing user experience.

+You can check it out over here => https://shadeify.vercel.app/